QTC-IQAC/NEMAT/README.md

 ## 10.2.
 Reset run: `nemat new`.

-In case you need to start your run again (for example, you find an error), using `make new` will reset the workspace so that you need to start from the preparation of the system but maintaining all the other files (like `input.yaml`).
+In case you need to start your run again (for example, you find an error), using `nemat new` will reset the workspace so that you need to start from the preparation of the system but maintaining all the other files (like `input.yaml`).

 ## 10.3.
 Changing the name of the directory.